ZeroKlu/vscode-workspace-launcher/README.md

 * To change the position where the window appears when launched, modify the ```x_position``` and/or ```y_position``` values in settings.json
     * x_position: (```"x_position": n```) where n is an integer:
         * n > 0: places the top, left corner n pixels from the left of the screen.
-        * n < 0: places the top, left corner n pixels from the right of the screen.
+        * n < 0: places the top, left corner |n| pixels from the right of the screen.
         * n = 0: will be treated as a 10-pixel offset from the left
     * x_position: (```"y_position": n```) where n is an integer:
         * n > 0: places the top, left corner n pixels from the top of the screen.
-        * n < 0: places the top, left corner n pixels from the bottom of the screen.
+        * n < 0: places the top, left corner |n| pixels from the bottom of the screen.
         * n = 0: will be treated as a 10-pixel offset from the top

 ### Known Conflicts/Compatibility Notes ###

-* N/A
+* Paths only support Windows

 ### Documentation ###